 “I went with Bubble City because it was the most reasonable for space and right next to a major event,” states the LERDS CEO.
 “This is my first official pop-up store but I’ve done smaller temporary spaces at high schools and at their football games, in Downtown Sanford, FL.”

 Popping up for Art Basel Miami, the brand wanted to stand out in the Bubble City space.
 “Different things sell in person and just having the in-store experience gets you closer to the brand,” the LERDS CEO adds.

 And while he’s thinking about opening a brick-and-mortar location, he admits that’s a “whole different market.”
 “I just love how easy [Storefront] is.
 This is my first real business…and Storefront gave me a better idea of what I was getting into.”

 Attend Other Art Basel Events

-If you’re not able to make it down to Miami in time, there are other Art Basel events — one in Hong Kong, China and one in Basel, Switzerland.
+If you’re not able to make it down to Miami in time, there are other Art Basel events — like the Hong Kong Art Basel, China and one in Basel, Switzerland.
 Or, make your debut in Miami and reacquaint yourself with attendees at an international Art Basel event to further familiarize consumers with your brand.
 That consistent presence also associates your brand with a highly regarded industry event.